conduktor/conduktor-docs/docs/guides/reference/index.md

 - [Console Resources](/guides/reference/console-reference) are resources that exist only in Console such as
   - Cluster Configurations
-  - Users, Groups & Permissions
+  - Users, Groups and Permissions
   - Alerts, DataMasking Policies
 - [Kafka Resources](/guides/reference/kafka-reference/kafka) are Kafka resources that gets created in the Kafka ecosystem
   - Topics